-Boeing Wins Initial Design Activity Contract For Australian Airborne Early Warning & Control System
+Boeing Wins Initial Design Contract for Australian AEW&CS

-Boeing Wins Initial Design Activity Contract For Australian Airborne Early Warning & Control System
+Boeing Wins Initial Design Contract for Australian AEW&CS

-Boeing has been awarded one of three Initial Design Activity contracts by the Australian Defence Force (ADF) for ProjectWedgetail , an airborne early warning & control (AEW&C) system.
-The contract is worth \$6.5 million.
+Boeing today announced it has been awarded one of three Initial Design Activity contracts by the Australian Defence Force for Project Wedgetail, an airborne early warning & control (AEW&C) system.

-During the next year, Boeing will work closely with the ADF on developing a design solution that meets its AEW&C requirements.
+Managing Director of Boeing Australia Limited, David Gray, said that the contract is worth \$6.5 million and during the next year, Boeing will work "closely with the ADF on developing a design solution that meet its AEW&C requirements."

-The AEW&C system being offered combines the new high-performance Boeing 737-700 aircraft with the Northrop Grumman Multi-role Electronically Scanned Array (MESA) radar.
-Included in the platform are an advanced identification friend or foe (IFF) system; an expanded, passive surveillance system; a flexible, open-system architecture and a highly effective self-defense capability.
+He said that the AEW&C system being offered combines the new high performance Boeing 737-700 aircraft with the Northrop Grumman Multi-role Electronically Scanned Array (MESA) radar.

+Included in the platform are an advanced identification friend or foe (IFF) system, an expanded Passive Surveillance System, a flexible, open system architecture and a highly effective self-defence capability.
 The 737-700 features state-of-the-art avionics, navigation equipment and flight deck.
-It has a maximum speed of .80 Mach and a ceiling in excess of 40,000 feet.
+It has a maximum speed of .80 mach, a ceiling in excess of 40,000 feet and a range of 3,000 nmi.